 - It is usually of light-brown or gray color, but may also be white and black.

-- Their coat color blends in with the surrounding and provides them camouflage during hunting and against predators.
+- Their coat color blends in with the surroundings and provides them camouflage during hunting and against predators.

 Strong Jaws and Sharp Teeth

-- Gray wolves have strong and powerful jaws and sharp teeth that are well-adapted for hunting.
+- Gray wolves have powerful jaws and sharp teeth that are well-adapted for hunting.

-- They use their teeth to hunt and to crush bones of the prey.
+- They use their teeth to hunt and crush the bones of the prey.

 Padded Paws and Sharp Claws